Exchange 2016 and 2019 End of Life Happening in 1 Month

 Frequently Asked Questions on Exchange 2016/2019 End of Support

-- Q. Is it mandatory to transition from our current setup?
+Q. Is it mandatory to transition from our current setup?

-A. Although not mandatory per se, it is still highly recommended that you either move to the cloud (available now) or wait for the SE edition and keep your server ready for transition when Microsoft releases it under general availability. - Q. Will local servers stop working after October 14?
-Can Microsoft remotely disable them?
+A. Although not mandatory per se, it is still highly recommended that you either move to the cloud (available now) or wait for the SE edition and keep your server ready for transition when Microsoft releases it under general availability.

-A. No, your on-premises systems continue to function.
-The only change is that after 14th October 2025, there will be no updates, patches, or support available for the said systems. - Q. Our organization maintains an Exchange 2016 Server in a hybrid setup.
-Should we move to the cloud entirely?
+A. No, even after Exchange 2016 and 2019 end of life, your on-premises systems continue to function.
+The only change is that after 14th October 2025, there will be no official updates, patches, or support available for the said systems.

 A. Yes, even the Exchange 2016 on-premises servers in your hybrid setup are subject to the EOL.
 Plus, there are the new updates like retirement of cloud archive access from on-premises OWA.
 Moreover, being hybrid means you are already halfway there.
 That’s why you should move now rather than face security challenges later.